 Kids who don’t pay attention to their moms when they’re reminded to sit up straight are more likely to deal with spine curvature and other back problems as they grow up.

-The importance of maintaining correct posture (not slouching when sitting down or walking) and by working to correct poor posture cannot be emphasized enough.
+The importance of maintaining correct posture and by working to correct poor posture is extremely important.
+This means not slouching when sitting down, standing or walking.
 The poor posture habits that we may develop as kids can follow us through our adult life.

-There are clinical studies that show that unhealthy lifestyle habits like smoking count among the lower back pain causes in adolescents.
-Note that the vertebrae and disks may weaken, moreso if there’s something restricting blood flow (like nicotine).
-Smoking also affects the body’s ability to absorb essential minerals, like calcium, causing ailments like osteoporosis, which can affect all bones in the body.
+There are clinical studies that show that unhealthy lifestyle habits like smoking contribute to adolescents having back issues.
+Note that the vertebrae and disks may weaken, more so, if there’s something restricting blood flow (like nicotine).
+Smoking also affects the body’s ability to absorb essential minerals such as calcium.
+The lack of absorption during these important years can cause ailments like osteoporosis in the future.
+Osteoporosis can affect all bones in the body.

 Other common lower back pain causes in kids are: